-So now that you have an idea of what the modes are the Harmonic Minor scale, we’re ready to explore the fifth mode of the scale, which brings us to the Phyrgian Dominant, also known as the Phyrgian ♮ 3.
+So now that you have an idea of what the modes are on the Harmonic Minor scale, we’re ready to explore the fifth mode of the scale, which brings us to the Phrygian Dominant, also known as the Phrygian ♮ 3.

 2) Phyrgian Dominant (Phyrgian ♮ 3)

-As I mentioned above, the Phyrgian Dominant is the fifth mode of the Harmonic Minor Scale.
+As I mentioned above, the Phrygian Dominant is the fifth mode of the Harmonic Minor Scale.

 This is easily the most used mode of the Harmonic Minor Scale, and it’s all over many different genres, including Flamenco style, or Spanish-sounding music, metal, etc.

-The Phyrgian Dominant looks like what you can see in the image shown below:
+The Phrygian Dominant looks like what you can see in the image shown below: